SOX Risk Assessment: How to Prepare, Steps & Challenges

 - Deficiency analysis: Determining whether control deficiencies rise to a level of significant deficiency or material weakness (sometimes referred to as “overall materiality)

-2. Location or company scoping
+2. Conduct location or company scoping

 Depending on your organization structure, use materiality to determine if some locations or companies can be excluded from SOX monitoring activities.